-Vitis HLS implements channels between the tasks as either ping-pong or FIFO buffers, depending on the access patterns of the producer and the consumer of the data:
+Vitis HLS implements channels between the tasks as either PIPO or FIFO buffers, depending on the user's choice:

-- If the parameter (producer or consumer) is an array, Vitis HLS implements the channel as a ping-pong buffer or a FIFO
+- If the parameter (of a producer or consumer) is an array, the user has a choice of

 Specifying the size of the FIFO channels overrides the default value that is computed by the tool to attempt to optimize the throughput.
-If any task in the design can produce or consume samples at a greater rate than the specified size of the FIFO, the FIFOs might become empty (or full).
+If any function in the design can produce or consume samples at a greater rate than the specified size of the FIFO, the FIFOs might become empty (or full).
 In this case, the design halts operation, because it is unable to read (or write).
-This might result in or lead to a stalled, deadlock state.
+This might lead to a stalled, deadlock state.

 When setting the depth of the FIFOs, AMD recommends initially setting the depth as the maximum number of data values transferred (for example, the size of the array passed between tasks), confirming the design passes C/RTL co-simulation, and then reducing the size of the FIFOs and confirming C/RTL co-simulation still completes without issues.
 If RTL co-simulation fails, the size of the FIFO is likely too small to prevent stalling or a deadlock situation.
 The Vitis HLS GUI now supports an automatic way of determining the right FIFO size to use.
 Additionally, the Vitis HLS IDE can display a histogram of the size of each FIFO/PIPO buffer over time, after RTL co-simulation has been run.
 This can be useful to help determine the best depth for each buffer.